KTamas03/deep-learning-challenge/README.md

 | Loss | 52.11% | 52.18% | 51.75% | 51.50% |

-Whilst Model 1 and 3 saw an improvement on the Original model, Model 2 was the opposite.
-Removing the imbalance columns improved the accuracy score as hoped.
-Binning the ASK_AMT column and increasing the Epochs was the most effective, but only slightly.
-Adding more hidden layers and neurons resulted in a minor reduction of the accuracy of the model due to overfitting.
-This occurs when a model becomes too complex relative to the size and quality of the training dataset.
+While Models 1 and 3 showed an improvement over the original model, Model 2 exhibited the opposite effect.
+The removal of imbalanced columns led to an improvement in the accuracy score as anticipated.
+Binning the "ASK_AMT" column and increasing the number of epochs were the most effective changes, albeit only slightly.
+However, adding more hidden layers and neurons resulted in a minor reduction in model accuracy due to overfitting.
+This can happen when a model becomes overly complex in relation to the size and quality of the training dataset.

-Recommendation for a different model: logistic regression model could be suitable to predict an organisation's success if they receive funding from Alphabet Soup.
-The dataset is fairly simple and doesn't have too many categories within each feature.
-ALso the relationships between the variables are not too complex.
+Recommendation for a different model: I recommend considering a logistic regression model to predict an organization's success when receiving funding from Alphabet Soup.
+The dataset is relatively straightforward and contains a manageable number of categories within each feature.
+Furthermore, the relationships between the variables are not highly intricate.
+Logistic regression is a suitable choice because it excels in binary classification problems, making it a practical and interpretable model for this scenario.

 ## Getting Started